How MassNotify works for positive test cases and close contacts

 MassNotify will not tell the MA contact tracing team that you have been exposed to COVID-19.
 You can voluntarily choose to tell the contact tracers that you were exposed by calling the phone number listed in the exposure notification message.
 They will provide guidance and resources to help you stay safe.

 How does MassNotify prevent false test reports?

 MassNotify requires users to confirm that they had a positive test using a verification link provided by MassNotify.
+These links are only sent to individuals with a positive test result for COVID-19 that has been reported to the Massachusetts Department of Public Health.
 When COVID positive people choose to upload their verification code using the link provided in a text message, MassNotify checks that the uploaded code is linked to a positive COVID test before it sends exposure alerts to prevent false reports.